Looking for a model for your life drawing or portraiture or photoshoot session?

 Hello: I’m Steve.
 I’m a professional model experienced in life and portrait work, also in photoshoots and in working with other models.
 I’m a full member of RAM (Register of Artists’ Models) – no. 4872.
 More drawings and photos are on my Instagram page.

 I’ve studied and practised hundreds of poses, so I can offer my own repertoire of short gesture poses, as well as longer 5- 10- 20- and 30-minute ones.
 But if you want to set your own pose programme, I’ll follow your directions – you’re in charge, and my job is to serve you and the artists.

-I’m very fit – thanks to my three-times-a-week workouts at my gym in Gillingham – so I think I can rightly call myself “mature muscles”.
+I’m very fit – thanks to my three-times-a-week workouts, so I think I can rightly call myself “mature muscles”.
 I’ve got the strength to hold poses without breaking, shaking or moving.
 I’ll show up in good time, robed and in the posing area at least 10 minutes before the start of class.

-I’ve also started to do figure drawing myself at the Beaumont Gallery in Mere.
+I’ve also done figure drawing myself at the Beaumont Gallery in Mere.
 I think my drawing helps me to understand what artists like and expect from us models.

 If you can offer a modelling slot in your life drawing or portraiture group or class programme, or if you just want to make contact or you’d like some more information, click here to email me.
 I’ll answer all legitimate enquiries.

 You can also email me if you’ve had a last-minute cancellation from one of your models.
 If you’re within an hour’s drive of Mere, Wiltshire (BA12 6DY), and my diary’s free, I’ll grab my robe and hop in the car and be at your place as soon as I can!
 I’ll travel to London if the modelling job is unusually interesting or challenging, but I’d like you to pay my £38 return rail fare.

 - Beaumont Gallery, Mere, Wiltshire – life